-The zip of the lemon, the salt of the capers and the tender crisp stalks of white asparagus.
-It's time to switch up your usual vanilla version of asparagus.
-Let's do it with Lemon White Asparagus Piccata
+The pucker of lemon, salt of the capers and tender yet crisp stalks of white asparagus.
+It's time to switch up your usual version of asparagus.
+Let's do it piccata style.

 I mean, I wouldn't be upset if a big bowl of linguine came smothered in the stuff, but right now we're giving these stalky vegetables their time in the limelight.